Hi!

 Experiences I've had

-nilenso is an employee-owned software cooperative.
-I worked with clients (listed below) to build complex and scalable backend services, and to coach and train their developers as necessary.
-I also helped define hiring strategy at nilenso and have mentored and trained junior engineers.
+I've worked professionally as a software engineer for around 7 years.
+Almost all of that time was spent at nilenso, an employee-owned software consultancy.
+I worked with clients to build complex and scalable backend services.
+I also played the role of a hiring manager at nilenso and have mentored and trained junior engineers.

 Staples Sparx was an arm of Staples that used machine learning to suggest content on Staples’ e-commerce website.
 I built a web-based frontend for their internal A/B testing system.